SaliElloh/dijkstra-s-algorithm/README.md

 ### Steps to run the code:

- Download the "dijkstras-algorithm" zip file found in the uploaded files and use the files inside it to run the code.
+ Download the "dijkstras-algorithm" zip file found in the uploaded files.

 ## Results:

 This code was tested using three different source and destination vertices.
 The program outputted the distance cost of each subpath and the total cost for the path when source vertex 1 and destination node 150 were inputted.
 The same test was repeated for source vertex 1 and destination vertex 101, and source vertex 5 and destination vertex 80.

-Refer to the attached file which includes a step-by-step outline of the code

 ![image](https://github.com/SaliElloh/dijkstra-s-algorithm/assets/112829375/ac6e43a1-61f9-4c6c-ad17-c6d9fc40d8ad)